00-Python/auto-mouse/README.md

 # This is Go - The Auto Mouse
 ## What can it do?
-Creates random or Specified mouse movements with a more human like curve using the bezier library.
+Creates random amount or Specified amout of mouse movements with a more human like curve using the bezier library.
 So far it can do 3 things:

     1. Make a specified number of random movements with human-like curvature
     2. Infinitley move around the screen to random positions with human-like curvature